embedeep/Free-TPU/README.md

 # FREE TPU (under construction)
-***Free TPU*** is the free version of a commercial TPU design for Deep Learning Inference applications, which can deploy at any FPGA device including Xilinx Zynq-7020 (a good choice for production).
+***Free TPU*** is the free version of a commercial TPU design for Deep Learning EDGE Inference, which can deploy at any FPGA device including Xilinx Zynq-7020 (a good choice for production).
 Actually, not just only a TPU logic design, the ***Free TPU*** also include a Deep Learning Inference Framework ***supporting all caffe layers***, which can run at any ARM CPU (such as the ARM A9 of Zynq-7020).
 TPU and CPU co-work with each other under the schedule of the Deep Learning Inference Framework (any order of alternation).
 Then, you can do anything you want with *FREE!* (We release the ***Free TPU*** with MIT LICENSE).
 More details, please visit http://www.embedeep.com

 ## Supporting Layers
 Layer Type|Device|Limitation|Notes
 :---:|:---:|:---:|:---:
 Convolution|TPU|kernel<=32,stride<=8
-Depth-wise Convolution|TPU|kernel<=32,stride<=8
+Depthwise Convolution|TPU|kernel<=32,stride<=8
 Fully connected|TPU|No
 MAX/AVE Pooling|TPU|kernel<=32,stride<=8
 Batch Normalization|TPU|No